Theater uses its creativity to defy pandemic and stage shows

 Playwright Natalie Margolin decided to write a new play during the pandemic but not a conventional one.
 She imagined what the world would look like when it was a given that all social life existed on Zoom.

 Hence “The Party Hop,” a play specifically to be performed on Zoom that's set three years into quarantine in which three college girls hit the town — online.
-It became her first published play, and she got stars such as Ben Platt, Kaitlyn Dever, Beanie Feldstein and Ashley Park to perform in an online version, currently on YouTube.
+It became her first published play, and she got stars such as Ben Platt and Ashley Park to perform in an online version, currently on YouTube.
 She hopes high schools and colleges will be attracted to a play reflecting the era.

-“It was just exciting to take part in something where it wasn’t a placeholder or a replacement, and no one needed to imagine they were anywhere else than where they were to fully realize the piece,” she said.
-“It’s been exciting and heartwarming to see different ways theater has reinvented itself during this time.”

 Theater makers have also leaned into the storytelling part of their craft, making The Broadway Podcast Network a hub for everything from audition advice to behind-the-scenes stories.